andreassimon/Blog/Proposals/AgileTestingDays2012.md

-Accelerating the ATDD Cycle with Domain-Specific Languages
+Better customer integration with Domain-Specific Languages
 ==========================================================
 <!--
 From Examples to Applications: Domain-Specific Languages